A Ham Radio Software Company Has Been Blacklisting Users For Leaving Negative Reviews

 https://forums.qrz.com/index.p... [qrz.com]

 Re:Probably in the fine print.
-(Score:4, Interesting)
+(Score:5, Interesting)

 "Again refer to section 8 of the TOS, which was written by our Attorney. " Not by any attorney remotely competent to practice copyright and licensing law.
 Instant loser in court.